openwisp/ansible-openwisp2/README.md

     openwisp2_redis_host: localhost
     openwisp2_redis_port: 6379
     openwisp2_redis_cache_url: "redis://{{ openwisp2_redis_host }}:{{ openwisp2_redis_port }}/1"
+    # the following options are required to configure influxdb which is used in openwisp-monitoring
+    openwisp2_influxdb_install: true
+    openwisp2_timeseries_database:
+        backend: "openwisp_monitoring.db.backends.influxdb"
+        user: "openwisp"
+        password: "openwisp"
+        name: "openwisp2"
     # celery concurrency for the default queue, by default the number of CPUs is used
     openwisp2_celery_concurrency: null
     # alternatively to the previous option, the celery autoscale option can be set if needed